 Smoking affects your blood circulation and may lessen the flow of blood and oxygen to the vagina and nearby areas.
 It also reduces the effects of naturally occurring oestrogens in your body.

 If you need help and support to give up smoking, it’s best to make an appointment with your GP.
-Or you can check out the NHS stop smoking services.
+Or check out our article: 7 tips for quitting smoking.

 5. Try pelvic floor exercises